 We are writing to ask for your help in spreading the word about an exciting program hosted by the Departments of Chemistry, Chemical Engineering and Materials Science and Engineering at MIT.
-The DOW-MIT ACCESS Program is a weekend-long symposium aimed to expose underrepresented minority students to the benefits of a graduate education in the aforementioned research areas.
-This 9th annual event, taking place on MIT’s campus October 20th and October 21st, is an interactive and informative symposium that has proven to have a lasting impact on its past participants.
+The MIT ACCESS Program is a weekend-long symposium aimed to expose underrepresented minority students to the benefits of a graduate education in the aforementioned research areas.
+This 10th annual event, taking place on MIT’s campus October 12th and October 13th, is an interactive and informative symposium that has proven to have a lasting impact on its past participants.

 We would also like your help to identify potential symposium participants by sending us the names and contact information of any exceptional undergraduate students studying science and engineering who would benefit from learning about graduate school opportunities.
-Please send your nominations to firstname.lastname@example.org by Friday, June 30, 2017.
+We especially encourage you to nominate students who will be sophomores and juniors in Fall 2018.
+Please send your nominations to email@example.com by June 15th.
 We will then contact these students and let them know you have nominated them to apply for this program.

-Applications for the ACCESS Fall 2017 session are due July 31, 2017.
+Applications for the ACCESS Fall 2018 session are due July 31st.
 All travel expenses, meals and hotel accommodations for students selected to participate in the ACCESS program will be paid by us.
 Participation neither obligates the student to apply for graduate study nor guarantees future consideration for study at MIT.
-ACCESS was made possible through the generous support of Dow Chemical Corporation.
-For more information visit http://access.mit.edu/ or email email@example.com.
+For more information please visit http://access.mit.edu/ or email firstname.lastname@example.org.

 Paula T. Hammond